 Kenwood: History and Stories

-Overlooking London’s Hampstead Heath since the early 1600s, Kenwood House was transformed in the 18th century into a grand neoclassical villa.
+Overlooking London’s Hampstead Heath since the early 17th century, Kenwood House was transformed in the 18th century into a grand neoclassical villa.
 Now restored to its Georgian splendour, Kenwood is home to a world-famous art collection.

 Find out more about the story of Kenwood, its intriguing former inhabitants, and the artworks housed within its walls.